johnhe4/randomHelpfuls/pc2mesh/README.md

 [CLI11](https://github.com/CLIUtils/CLI11) is a header-only open source library used for command-line parsing.

 ### PROJ
 [PROJ](https://github.com/OSGeo/PROJ/tree/7.2) is a generic coordinate transformation software, that transforms coordinates from one coordinate reference system (CRS) to another.
+I had compilation errors for any version above 7.x .

 ### libLAS
 [libLAS](https://github.com/libLAS/libLAS) is a C/C++ library for reading and writing the very common LAS LiDAR format